 Maggie holds a B.A. in Architecture from the University of Kentucky College of Design.
 She shares Anchal’s beliefs that design can be the catalyst for social innovation, and education is the first step to ending modern-day slavery.
 Apart from working for Anchal, Maggie enjoys traveling and a tasty cup of joe.

-tess o’keefe, communications & development assistant
+tess o’keefe, communications & development coordinator

 jaimala gupta, vatsalya co-founder

 Jaimala is co-founder and Trustee Secretary of Vatsalya an NGO established for the rehabilitation of Street Children in Jaipur.
 She has done post graduation in food and nutrition and Master in Public health from University of North Carolina at Chapel Hill, USA.
 She is Professional member of Indian Society of Applied Behaviour Sciences.
 She worked at the Indian Institute of Health Management Research, Jaipur for 12 years (1988 to 2000) in different capacities She is visionary, mentor and guide to all in Vatsalya and has been closely working with orphan and abandoned children.

 Urmi is the founder of New Light, a secular nonprofit charitable trust that has set up a shelter to protect and educate young girls, children and women at high risk of commercial sexual exploitation.
 She credits her parents with raising her with a great deal of freedom and a strong sense of her own social responsibility.
 After finishing her graduate work in sociology, Basu studied social work, specializing in criminology and correctional administration.
 Urmi used her own savings to found New Light in 2000.